Photographer Captures Baby Meerkat and Family In 23 Adorable Pics

 On a recent trip to Inokashira Natural Cultural Park in Musashino City, Tokyo, the avid animal photographer was lucky enough to come across a family of adorable meerkats.
 As if that wasn't enough of a treat, the family also included a gorgeous newborn meerkat pup.

 A group of meerkats is called a "mob," "gang," or "clan," and usually contains around 20 meerkats.
-In captivity, a meerkat's lifespan is around 12-14 years.
+In captivity, a meerkat's lifespan is around 12 to 14 years.

-Meerkats educate their young and are sure to teach them valuable survival skills.
+Meerkats educate their young and ensure they learn valuable survival skills.
 Pups also mimic the adults in the group and learn from their behavior.

-Meerkats reach sexual maturity at around two-years-old and can produce one to four pups per litter.
-Pups will generally leave the burrow at around two or three-weeks-old.
+Meerkats reach sexual maturity at around two years old and can produce one to four pups per litter.
+Pups will generally leave the burrow at around two to three weeks old.

 But surely these little guys have got to be the cutest!